RyanonRails/blog/source/_posts/2014-11-19-improving-your-ruby-code-base.markdown

 - Deploys can't rely on .env vars

 We fell into a nasty habit of relying on .env variables for a deploy (hooks specifically).
-This caused us all sorts of grief so we called the kibosh on it.
+This caused us all sorts of grief so we put the kibosh on it.

 - Only access ENV['stuff'] from the application or environment config files.
 These values will be pulled from the config object throughout the code.